javier-lopez/javier.io/blog/en/_posts/2015-09-10-apt-packages-from-deb-postinst.md

 ###### {{ page.date | date_to_string }}

-During the last couple of years I've been building [yet another Linux distribution](https://github.com/minos-org), mostly to have my favorite software nicely packaged, but also to experiment and have fun.
+During the last couple of years I've been building [yet another Linux distribution](https://github.com/minos-org), mostly to have my favorite software nicely packaged, but also to experiment and have fun =)

-One important part of it is its configuration file, /etc/minos/config | ~/.minos/config, e.g.
+One important part of it is its configuration file, `/etc/minos/config`/`~/.minos/config` e.g.

 <pre class="sh_sh">
 wallpaper       ~/data/images/wallpapers/sunlight.png